-All electrical equipment is expected to be grouped together and is identified on the site plan as "Electrical Yard".
-The utility meter section and transformer would be designed and installed according to REU standards.
-A block or concrete building, or prefabricated e-house is proposed as the structure to house all the electrical switchgear, motor control equipment, and any needed programmable logic controller (PLC)/control devices.
-Area lighting should be considered in final design for all facilities and gate entrance.
+All electrical equipment is expected to be grouped together and is identified on the site plan as "Electrical Yard."
+The utility meter and transformer would be designed and installed according to REU standards.
+A prefabricated e-house is proposed as the structure to house all the electrical switchgear, motor control equipment, and any needed programmable logic controller (PLC)/control devices.
+A concrete masonry unit (CMU) building could be considered as an alternative to an e-house.
+Area lighting should be considered in final design for all facilities and entrance gates.

 As indicated in Section 5, this site is too small to accommodate a solar PV array to generate the required electricity for this pump station.
-If a solar field is installed at another location, this site will require approval from REU for consumption meter aggregation.
+If a solar PV array is installed at another location, this site would require approval from REU for consumption meter aggregation.